amcc1996/symbeam/README.md

 ```
 git clone git@github.com:amcc1996/symbeam.git
 ```
-and install the Python package with `pip3`, running the following command inside `symbeam` root directory, where the `setup.py` is located
+and install the Python package with `pip3`, running the following command inside SymBeam root directory, where the `setup.py` is located
 ```
 pip3 install .
 ```
-At this point, `symbeam` can be imported into your Python scripts and modules the usual Python-way
+At this point, SymBeam can be imported into your Python scripts and modules the usual Python-way
 ```python
 import symbeam
 ```

 ## Usage
-Virtually all useful features of `symbeam` can be accessed through the `beam` class. `beam` objects, this is, concrete instances of the `beam` class, are initially defined by the starting point (0 by default) and the beam length.
+Virtually all useful features of SymBeam can be accessed through the `beam` class. `beam` objects, this is, concrete instances of the `beam` class, are initially defined by the starting point (0 by default) and the beam length.
 The beam supports, material and section properties and loadings are set by calling a specific set of methods on the beam object.

-In the following sections, a thorough description of an exemplar application of `symbeam` is given.
+In the following sections, a thorough description of an exemplar application of SymBeam is given.
 It should be noted beforehand that most (if not all) values characterising the problem can se set either using numerical input (e.g. 100) or a literal expression (100 * x + 100).
 In any case, this input is `sympified` using `SymPy` facilities, allowing to handle input of distinct types out-of-the-box.

-> :warning: The `x` symbol is used by `symbeam` as the independent variable for the position along the beam.
+> :warning: The `x` symbol is used by SymBeam as the independent variable for the position along the beam.
 This variable must be used to specify any variation along the length of the beam and for nothing else.

 ### Creating a beam
-The fundamental tool for a bending analysis with `symbeam` is a `beam` object, as emphasised above.
-To create a new beam, import the `beam` class from the `symbeam` package.
+The fundamental tool for a bending analysis with SymBeam is a `beam` object, as emphasised above.
+To create a new beam, import the `beam` class from the SymBeam package.
 Then, simply call the `beam` constructor by passing the length of the beam and, if needed, a starting point.
 For instance, a beam with length equal to 1 and starting at 0 can be created by

 ```python
 from symbeam import beam